Samuelson condition

-When written this way, the Samuelson condition has a simple graphic interpretation.
+When written this way, the Samuelson condition has a simple graphical interpretation.
 Each individual consumer's marginal benefit, $\text{MB}_i$, represents his or her demand for the public good, or willingness to pay.
 The sum of the marginal benefits represent the aggregate willingness to pay or aggregate demand.
 The marginal cost is, under competitive market conditions, the supply for public goods.
 Hence the Samuelson condition can be thought of as a generalization of supply and demand concepts from private to public goods.

+Derivation

+Let $x$ denote private goods, $y$ the public good, $w$ aggregate wealth, and $z$ how much is dedicated towards the production of public goods (sacrifices of private consumption made for the public good).